A view of the peakon world through the lens of approximation theory: The Degasperis--Procesi equation and the cubic string

 in exactly the same way as in Example~\ref{ex:CH-two-peakons}, and

 while as $t \to -\infty$ we instead have

 and

-Thus the peakons asymptotically move in straight lines, with asymptotic velocites given by the reciprocal eigenvalues $1/\lambda_k$, as in the CH case, but here the phase shifts of these lines are different:
+Thus the peakons asymptotically move in straight lines, with asymptotic velocities given by the reciprocal eigenvalues $1/\lambda_k$, as in the CH case, but here the phase shifts of these lines are different:

 for the faster and the slower peakon, respectively. \end{example}

 \begin{example}[The three-peakon solution] For $N=3$, the relevant quantities~$U_k$ are given by $U_{-1} = 0$, $U_0 = 1$,

 and $U_4 = 0$, while $V_k$ is obtained from $U_k$ by replacing each $a_i$ with $\lambda_i a_i$, and consequently